 We can recommend the following tools and supplies because we use them ourselves in the repairs of test indicators, dial bore gages, micrometers, calipers, etc.

-Very fine and sharp tweezers for the smallest parts.
+We use Dumont very fine and sharp tweezers for the smallest parts.
 Invaluable when dealing with hair springs, hands, pinions and those tiny Interapid dial screws.
-They're non-magnetic and made for watchmakers in Switzerland.
+They're non-magnetic and made for watchmakers in Switzerland:

 Synthetic Swiss watch oil is ideal for the bearings on test and dial indicators.
 This is what we use.
 Synthetic oil does not deteriorate over the years.
 It never gets gummy and does not have chemical reactions with metal or plastic parts.
 Use just the tiniest amount on your bearings and pinions.
 One vial will last for hundreds of repairs.

-This Bergeon Swiss bearing oiler allows us to put very small amounts of synthetic watch oil onto the jeweled bearings, ball bearings and other hard to reach places.
+Bergeon Swiss bearing oilers allow us to put very small amounts of synthetic watch oil onto the jeweled bearings, ball bearings and other hard to reach places.
 It is simply a fine pin which you dip into your oil vial to pick up a drop.
 You will not be wasting expensive oil and you will not be over-lubricating.
 Different oilers deliver different sized drops.

 The Craftsman (made in USA) screw drivers have served us well over the past 50 years.
 This collection, including the Philips (used for Mitutoyo repairs), will be more than sufficient.